Name and Objectives

 Section 1.
 The membership of the Association may establish a Daily Press Division, a Non-daily Press Division and a Collegiate Press Division.

 Section 2.
 The Daily and Non-daily Divisions shall be chaired by the Association’s Vice‐Presidents elected to represent their newspaper group.
 Additional officers may be elected, committees appointed and rules of procedure and operation adopted.
 Membership in these divisions shall be limited to newspapers holding active memberships in the South Carolina Press Association.

 Section 1.
 This Constitution and By‐Laws may be altered or amended at any annual meeting of the Association by vote of two‐thirds of the members present and voting.

 Section 2.
 No amendment or alteration shall be in order which has not been reduced to writing and submitted to the Executive Committee for consideration.
 The Executive Committee shall report its finding to the membership before action may take place.

-- All deliberations of the Association shall be governed by ordinary parliamentary rules of procedure.
+- All deliberation of the Association shall be governed by ordinary parliamentary rules of procedure.